 The Incentive Plan was initially adopted by our predecessor issuer, Novatel Wireless, Inc., in April 2009.
 In July 2018, the Incentive Plan was amended and restated and among other things, was renamed as the Inseego Corp.
 2018 Omnibus Incentive Plan.
-In June 2019, the Incentive Plan was amended to transfer in the Incentive Plan the 2,053,085 shares that remained available for issuance under the Company's 2015 Incentive Compensation Plan, which was terminated.
+In June 2019, the Incentive Plan was amended to transfer into the Incentive Plan the 2,053,085 shares that remained available for issuance under the Company's 2015 Incentive Compensation Plan, which was terminated.
+In July 2020, the Incentive Plan was amended to increase the number of shares authorized for issuance under the Incentive Plan by 1,500,000 shares.

 The Incentive Plan affords the Board the ability to design compensatory awards that are responsive to the Company's needs, and includes authorization for a variety of awards designed to advance the Company's interests and long-term success by encouraging stock ownership among our directors, officers, employees and consultants.
-The Incentive Plan currently authorizes the issuance of up to 20,253,085 shares of our common stock, of which 1,588,804 shares were available for issuance as of May 29, 2020.
+The Incentive Plan currently authorizes the issuance of up to 21,753,085 shares of our common stock, of which 2,403,128 shares were available for issuance as of June 1, 2021.

-The Board has approved an amendment of the Incentive Plan, subject to stockholder approval at the Annual Meeting, to increase the number of shares authorized for issuance under the Incentive Plan by 1,500,000 shares.
+The Board has approved an amendment of the Incentive Plan, subject to stockholder approval at the Annual Meeting, to increase the number of shares authorized for issuance under the Incentive Plan by 3,000,000 shares.
 The Board has determined that the amendment of the Incentive Plan is advisable and in the best interests of the Company and its stockholders and has submitted the amendment for approval by our stockholders at the Annual Meeting.
 The amendment of the Incentive Plan will be effective as of the date it is approved by our stockholders.
 In approving this amendment, the Board considered information related to the Incentive Plan including burn rate, overhang and forecasts for share usage.

-As of May 29, 2020, under the Incentive Plan and its predecessor equity compensation plans, there were outstanding RSUs for 281,918 shares of our common stock and outstanding stock options for 9,605,660 shares of our common stock.
-These outstanding options have a weighted-average exercise price of \$3.45 and a weighted-average term of 2.8 years.
-On May 29, 2020, the closing market price of a share of our common stock was \$10.62.
+As of June 1, 2021, under the Incentive Plan and its predecessor equity compensation plans, there were outstanding RSUs for 415,502 shares of our common stock and outstanding stock options for 7,753,932 shares of our common stock.
+These outstanding options have a weighted-average exercise price of \$3.92 and a weighted-average term of 7.23 years.
+On June 1, 2021, the closing market price of a share of our common stock was \$8.72.